cipherphinx/cloud-resume/README.md

 - **GitHub Actions**: Configured Github Actions for CI/CD implementation.
 Changes commited on the main branch are automatically deployed to my website.

-- **Cypress**: Implemente an end-to-end testing for my working website using cypress scripts.
+- **Cypress**: Implemented an end-to-end testing for my working website using cypress scripts.

 ## Serverless Infrastructure Used